National Weather Service: Upper air observations

 Upper air weather data is essential for weather forecasting and research.
 The NWS operates 92 radiosonde locations in North America and ten sites in the Caribbean.
 A small, expendable instrument package is suspended below a 2 m wide balloon filled with hydrogen or helium, then released daily at or shortly after 1100 and 2300 UTC, respectively.
 As the radiosonde rises at about 300 meters/minute (1,000 ft/min), sensors on the radiosonde measure profiles of pressure, temperature, and relative humidity.
 These sensors are linked to a battery-powered radio transmitter that sends the sensor measurements to a ground receiver.
 By tracking the position of the radiosonde in flight, information on wind speed and direction aloft is also obtained.
 The flight can last longer than two hours, and during this time the radiosonde can ascend above 35 km and drift more than 200 km from the release point.
 When the balloon has expanded beyond its elastic limit and bursts (about 6 m in diameter), a small parachute slows the descent of the radiosonde, minimizing the danger to lives and property.
 Data obtained during the flights is coded and disseminated, at which point it can be plotted on a Skew-T or Stuve diagram for analysis.
 In recent years, the National Weather Service has begun incorporating data from AMDAR in its numerical models (however, the raw data is not available to the public).

+Due to cuts to the NOAA under the second presidency of Donald Trump, a number of sites had reduced or eliminated launches.